devdacian/solidity-fuzzing-comparison/README.md

 Foundry & Echidna are able to break the assertion in this stateless fuzzing challenge, but Medusa is unable to break it.

+### Challenge #8 Omni Protocol: (WINNER MEDUSA)

+All 3 Fuzzers configured in `advanced` guided mode attempted to break 16 invariants on Beta Finance [Omni Protocol](https://github.com/beta-finance/Omni-Protocol).
+Medusa is typically able to break 2 invariants within 5 minutes (often much sooner on subsequent runs) though on the first run can take a bit longer.
+Echidna can sometimes break 1 invariant within 5 minutes and Foundry appears to never be able to break any invariants within 5 minutes.
+Hence Medusa is the clear winner.
+The fuzzers written for this challenge were [contributed](https://github.com/beta-finance/Omni-Protocol/pull/2) to Beta Finance.